mozcam@som.umaryland.edu

 arren.liu@som.umaryland.edu

-Arren is a postdoctoral fellow in the Özçam Lab.
+Arren is a postdoctoral fellow in the Translational Microbiome & Immune Tolerance Laboratory.
 He received a Ph.D. in Biological Design at Arizona State University, where he worked with Dr. Arul Varman and Dr. David Nielsen on metabolic engineering of microbes to biomanufacture chemicals from lignocellulosic biomass.
 Before joining the Özçam Lab, he completed a postdoc in the Lynch Lab at Johns Hopkins University, where he worked on developing genetic tools for microbiota.
 Arren is the VP of Engagement for the student and postdoc association for EBRC and is also a part of the Opportunity and Belonging committee for SIMB.
 In his free time, he enjoys hiking and is looking to explore improv in the near future.

 helena.holley@som.umaryland.edu

-Helena, a first-year student in the Molecular Medicine PhD program, will be joining the lab for her first rotation in December.
+Helena is a PhD rotation student in the lab and a first-year student in the Molecular Medicine PhD program.
 She recently completed her bachelor's degree in biology at Dickinson College.
 During her undergraduate studies, she investigated mechanisms by which acute myeloid leukemia cells could be reprogrammed to behave normally or self-destruct.
 She also interned at both Bristol Myers Squibb, where she helped optimize neutralizing antibody bioassays, and Pfizer, where she supported quality control laboratory operations.
 In her free time, Helena enjoys hiking, reading, traveling, and spending time outdoors.

 jakobi.deslouches@som.umaryland.edu

-Jakobi is a first year PhD student in the Molecular Microbiology & Immunology program, joining the lab for his first rotation in December.
-He completed his bachelor’s degree at the University of Maryland College Park, where he studied microbiology and statistics.
-With his strong interest in infectious disease and bioinformatics, he spent two years doing a post-bacc at University of Pittsburgh’s Department of Medicine, revealing a high presence of multi-drug resistant bacteria circulating in Pittsburgh’s hospital and municipal wastewater.
-Jakobi enjoys watching virtually all sports, music production, skateboarding, playing piano, buying vinyl records to add to his collection, and daily crosswords daily.
+Jakobi is a first year PhD student in the Molecular Microbiology & Immunology program, joined the lab for his first rotation in December.
+He completed his bachelor’s degree nearby at the University of Maryland College Park, where he studied microbiology and statistics.
+With his strong interest in infectious disease and bioinformatics, he spent two years doing a post-bacc at University of Pittsburgh, revealing a high presence of multi-drug resistant bacteria circulating in Pittsburgh’s hospital and municipal wastewater.
+In his free time, Jakobi enjoys watching virtually all sports, skateboarding, music production, playing piano, buying vinyl records to add to his collection, and doing crosswords daily.

 Resident and Remote Lab Cats